TakahikoKawasaki/nv-websocket-client/README.md

 - provides a factory class which utilizes javax.net.SocketFactory interface,
 - provides a rich listener interface to hook web socket events,
 - has fine-grained error codes for fine-grained controllability on errors,
-- and allows to disable validity checks on RSV1/RSV2/RSV3 bits and opcode of frames.
+- allows to disable validity checks on RSV1/RSV2/RSV3 bits and opcode of frames,
+- and supports HTTP proxy, especially "Secure WebSocket" (`wss`) through "Secure Proxy" (`https`).

 License